cyberintelsystems/cicb/README.md

 ---

 2023-02-15 - v2.1.1.7
-Last Updated 7 months ago

 [Fixed]

-CA signed the client with a valid publisher's certificate.
+1. CA signed the client with a valid publisher's certificate.
-CA signed the server with a valid publisher's certificate.
+2. CA signed the server with a valid publisher's certificate.

 ---